patilswapnilv/reactpress/README.md

 ## Gettings started

-### 1 - Make sur CORS are enabled on your Wordpress
+### 1 - Make sure CORS are enabled on your Wordpress

-add this to your wp-config.php to make sure CORS are enabled :
+Reactpress is only the front-end for your application.
+It's up to you to install Wordpress as you would usually do.
+Please not that REST Api is available only since Wordpress 4.7.
+You can add this to your wp-config.php to make sure CORS are enabled.

 ```php
 // allow CORS